secretstartups/handbook/content/handbook/sales/training/customer-success-skills-exchange.md

 **Prior to Webinar**

-- One week before the webinar, confirm with the speaker that they are prepared and vailable for the session.
+- One week before the webinar, confirm with the speaker that they are prepared and available for the session.
 This can help eliminate the need for last minute cancelations.
 - Day before webinar, send an announcement in the #customer-success Slack Channel.